StephenMakenziWaweru/AirBnB_clone/web_static/README.md

 # Web - Static

 ## About
-This is the second part of the AirBnB clone  project where the front-end part of the application built using HTML for structure and CSS for styling.
+This is the second part of the AirBnB clone  project where the front-end part of the application is built using HTML for structure and CSS for styling.
 It includes simple static HTML pages, Styles, Fake contents, and No Javascript.
 ## File Description
  - `.html files`: These are a series of increasingly complex html pages on the web_static folder starting from 0 to 103.
  - `styles/`: CSS files for styling correspoding html pages.